Itsmegupta/Customer-Management-System/README.md

-# CMS - Customer Management System & Chat Application
+# CMS - Customer Management System Application (MERN)
 CMS is Customer Management application build with the power of MERN Stack.

 ## Live Demo